 This extends to digital media to some extent.
 While it doesn't occupy a physical space around me other than some memory drive, if even, having hundreds of unorganized files feel similarly anxiety-inducing, so I'm also lean with my digital files.

-I used to donate a percentage of my income to charity, but I have gradually increased my pigeon rescue efforts to the point my home is now an animal sanctuary, and I'm the one in need of donations now.
+I used to donate a percentage of my income to charity, and it was my goal to reach 50%, but I have gradually increased my pigeon rescue efforts to the point my home is now an animal sanctuary and I'm the one who could use some donations.

 I was raised Catholic but I don't believe in any religion.
-An actual god wouldn't care about something as petty and irrational as rituals of faith.
+I believe an actual god wouldn't care about something as petty and irrational as rituals of faith.

 However, it is a logical conclusion that a god must exist.
-It doesn't make sense that something exists instead of nothing, because an origin point is impossible.
-Even if it wasn't, the idea that a complex world governed by complicated and detailed physics rules just happens to exist by random chance, without any thought or design behind it, and that sentience arose in that world also by pure chance, is ludicrous.
+It doesn't make sense that something exists instead of nothing, and it makes less sense that something exists for no purpose.
+The idea that a complex world, governed by complicated and detailed physics rules, and the presence of sentience beings to experience it, just happens to exist by random chance, without any thought, design, or purpose behind it, is ludicrous.

 Unfortunately, this only implies the existence of some kind of force of creation beyond our understanding, not that the human experience is the purpose of existence, that our lives have any meaning, or that there is an afterlife.
 But there is some hope for something non-existential-dreading to happen after death.